 In 2006, I made a career switch and joined an R&D company with a strong training department.
 Over the past decade, I’ve spent over 6,000 hours on stage – the majority being public speaking and training courses mixed with 100+ conference talks and various meetup or workshop sessions.

-I’ve had the opportunity to teach classes and present at:
+I’ve had the opportunity to teach classes and speak at:

 - CERN (the European Organization for Nuclear Research)

 - Saudi Aramco (the world’s biggest oil company)